Afaks-11/Backen-Wizard-HNG-Stage-0-Task/README.md

 cd Backen-Wizard-HNG-Stage-0-Task

 2 npm install
-3 create an env file for the PORT nuber or || 8000
+3 create an env file for the PORT number or || 8000
 4 npm start
 ```